owulveryck/blog/content/post/journey-onnx-day1.md

 ### Node

-Let's then define a simple `node` structure that will fulfil the [Node](https://godoc.org/gonum.org/v1/gonum/graph#Node) interface.
+Let's then define a simple `node` structure that will fulfill the [Node](https://godoc.org/gonum.org/v1/gonum/graph#Node) interface.
 The structure will handle various information later, but for now, let's start with its name and the operation type:

 {{< highlight go >}}